 As a former airline pilot, I know what it's like to want to hold onto time.
-During that period, both of my children were born.
-While I managed to be home for every Christmas and every Birthday, I was absent from just about everything else — and I missed my family terribly.
+Both of my children were born while during my flying years, and while I didn't miss a single Christmas or Birthday, I was absent from just about everything else — and I missed my family terribly.